yconst/YCML/README.md

 - Embedded model input/output normalization facility.
 - Generic Supervised Learning base class that can accommodate a variety of algorithms.
+- Ppowerful Dataframe class, with numerous editing functions, that can be converted to/from Matrix.
-- Based on [YCMatrix](https://github.com/yconst/YCMatrix), a matrix library that makes use of the Accelerate Framework.
+- Based on [YCMatrix](https://github.com/yconst/YCMatrix), a matrix library that makes use of the Accelerate Framework for improved performance.

 ##Getting started